1945 United Kingdom general election: Outcome

 The caretaker government, led by Churchill, was heavily defeated.
 The Labour Party led by Attlee won a landslide victory and gained a majority of 146 seats.
-It was the first election in which Labour gained a majority of seats and the first in which it won a plurality of votes.
+It was the first election in which Labour gained a majority of seats and the first in which it won a relative majority (plurality) of votes.

 The election was a disaster for the Liberal Party, which lost all of its urban seats, and marked its transition from being a party of government to a party of the political fringe.
 Its leader, Archibald Sinclair, lost his rural seat of Caithness and Sutherland.
-That was the last general election until 2019 in which a major party leader lost their seat, but Sinclair lost only by a handful of votes in a very tight three-way contest.
+That was the last general election until 2019 in which a major party leader lost their seat, but Sinclair lost only by six votes in a very tight three-way contest.

 The Liberal National Party fared even worse by losing two-thirds of its seats and falling behind the Liberals in seat count for the first time since the parties split in 1931.
 It was the final election that the Liberal Nationals fought as an autonomous party, as they merged with the Conservative Party two years later although they continued to exist as a subsidiary party of the Conservatives until 1968.

 Future prominent figures who entered Parliament included Harold Wilson, James Callaghan, Barbara Castle, Michael Foot and Hugh Gaitskell.
 Future Conservative Prime Minister Harold Macmillan lost his seat, but he returned to Parliament at a by-election later that year.